zoe-copoulos/assignment-unit-5.3/readme.md

   ```

   - This function should:
     - Take in a `collection` parameter.
-(This allows the function to be reused to add an album to any array of album objects.)
+(This allows the function to be reused to add an album to any array of album objects).
     - Take in the album's `title`, `artist`, `yearPublished` as parameters.
     - Create a new object having the above properties.
       - *NOTE*: Your object's properties **must** have `title`, `artist`, and `yearPublished` in order for this assignment's automated tests to work correctly!